 All dogs will have to be vetted, altered, microchipped - and socialized with a new environment.
 After all they have been living lifelong on this piece of property – taken care of though and were treated well by their former owner- otherwise their behavior would be different.

-It is now time to give them some time to settle in and realizing that a new era has started for them.
+It is now time to give them some time to settle in and realizing that a new aera has started for them.
 Their new journey is about to start.

-TITO's eyes will not let you go.
-He is curious but at the same time reluctant to approach .
-But that will all change.
+CAPONE is the serious, more experienced and mature Chow that is "checking things out first" before he moves forward.
 He was like all the other chows held in a solitary enclosure on the property and might have to learn first again to interact with other dogs - but will respect you when you are assertive and making him feel safe.

 If you want to have a foot in the door with an application, please email ADR@animaldefenserescue.org.
 The founder will be more than happy to send you an application and have a first phone conversation with you after receipt of your application.